Get all your questions about BSVM answered right here!

 The Bon Secours Volunteer Ministry program usually lasts about 11 months.
 Official start and end dates vary from year to year, but are usually around the first of September to the end of July.
 Volunteers commit to serve for the entire 11 month period when they join the program.

-Q: Can I choose the location or service site where I will work?
+Q: Can I choose the location or service site where I will serve?

-Bon Secours Volunteers are committed to the 5 program pillars and serving the needs of the southwest Baltimore community.
+Bon Secours Volunteers are committed to the 5 program pillars and serving the needs of the local community.
 We accept volunteers who are open to serving the needs of the community in a variety of ways.
-During the application and interview process, we ask volunteers which of the three service areas we work in- healthcare, education, or social services- they would be most interested in serving in, and we commit to finding them a placement in that field.
-After committing to the program, we work together with the volunteer and the Baltimore community to find a placement site that serves the needs of the volunteer and the receiving community.
+During the application and interview process, we ask volunteers which of the three service areas- healthcare, education, or social services- they would be most interested in serving in, and we commit to finding them a placement in that field.
+After committing to the program, we work together with the volunteer and the community needs to find a placement site that suits both parites.
 We want volunteers to be happy and fulfilled in their service placement, but also ask that volunteers be flexible about the specific ways in which they will be called to serve.

 “If you are what you should be, you will set the whole world on fire!”- St Catherine of Siena